Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - Typical limitation: stress paths are shorter and more interrupted, so crack-bridging can be more limited along a given path.

-- What can show up when abused: roughness, surface breakup, or cracking—especially when cooling and pad chemistry are wrong.
+- What can show up when it’s abused: roughness, surface breakup, or cracking — especially when the cooling and pad chemistry are wrong.

 Reference: Toray continuous fibers